ArchiveBox/docs/Web-Archiving-Community.md

  - https://ianmilligan.ca/2018/05/22/new-article-if-these-crawls-could-talk-studying-and-documenting-web-archives-provenance/
  - https://ws-dl.blogspot.com/2019/02/2019-02-08-google-is-being-shuttered.html

-If any of these links are dead, you can find an archived version on https://archive.sweeting.me.
+If any of these links are dead, you can find an archived version on https://archive.sweeting.me or https://web.archive.org.

 ---